Skip to main content

 3. Look at one tool implementation

-The scaffold already includes a simple echo-style tool.
-The real template has extra validation and error handling, but this trimmed excerpt shows the shape.
+The scaffold ships with an echo tool.
+The real one carries more validation and error handling; this trimmed version shows the shape.

 note